philipwalton/blog/articles/2015-10-28-do-we-actually-need-specificity.md

 assert(window.document.foo == 'bar'); // true, WTF?
 ```

-In the above code, should the `window.document.foo` assignment trump `document.foo` because the reference is more "specific"?
-I seems a little crazy, but that's kind of what happens in CSS.
+It would be crazy and completely unmanageable if the `window.document.foo = 'bar'` assignment above (which comes first) trumped the `document.foo = 'quz'` assignment (which comes second) just because the reference was "more specific".
+Yet that's essentially what happens in CSS.

 ## But specificity is useful, right?

 I'm sure there are thousands, probably even millions of websites out there that depend on specificity to make their CSS work.
+If browsers started ignoring specificity tomorrow, all of those sites would break.

-I'm not suggesting that it can't be useful in some cases.
+So I'm not suggesting that specificity isn't being used.
+It clearly is.
 What I *am* suggesting is that perhaps it's not useful enough to make it worth the unpredictability and the confusion that comes with it.

+I believe that specificity is useful in the same way that global variables can be useful.
+And just as most people consider reliance on global variables to be an anti-pattern, maybe it's the same with specificity.

-Moreover, I can't think of a single time in my life where I've written a CSS rule that was more specific than another rule *and didn't also come after it in the source order*.
-To make that more clear, I've never done something like this:
+Moreover, I can't think of a single time in my life where I've written a CSS rule that I wanted to override another CSS rule (using specificity) where I didn't also put the more specific rule later in the source order.

+To make that more clear, I've never done something like in the following example, where the more-specific footer links are defined *before* the less-specific default links:

 ```css
 .footer a {
   color: white;
   text-decoration: none;
 }

 a {
   color: blue;
   text-decoration: underline;
 }
 ```

-I always write the more specific rule after the less specific rule because that's what makes intuitive sense to me.
+If I expect rule X to override rule Y, then I put it later in the source order.
+It just makes intuitive sense to do it this way, and anything else would just be confusing.

+So that got me thinking, if I already expect rules later in the source order to always override rules earlier in the source order, what if I could make that happen regardless of the specificity of those rules?

+Essentially, what if I could prevent myself (and other people on my team) from accidentally breaking away from the paradigm that we all agree makes the most sense.

 ## What if specificity didn't exist?

-Ok, let's imagine a world in which specificity doesn't exist in CSS.
+Let's imagine a world in which specificity doesn't exist in CSS.
 In that world the cascade would be determined by source order and importance alone.
-In other words, if rule X and Y both match a particular element, and rule Y comes after rule X in the source, rule Y will always win.
-And of course individual property declarations in rule X can optionally trump rule Y using importance.
+In other words, if rule X and Y both match a particular element, and rule Y comes after rule X in the source, rule Y will always win, regardless of the specificity of rule X. The only way for properties on rule X to trump properties in rule Y would be to use importance.

-So the question is: *Would that be a better world?
-Would that lead to more predictable, maintainable, and scalable code?*
+Would that be a better world?
+Would that lead to more predictable, maintainable, and scalable code?

-I think it would, but I'm curious to hear what other people think.

-Let me offer one specific example of how I (and many other developers) fight against specificity in almost every project.
-The way I write CSS (and most people who follow BEM/SUIT/SMACSS conventions), I generally order my rules as follows:

-1. Reset/normalize
-2. Base/element styles
-3. Component styles
-4. Utilities/state styles

-In my utility style declarations, I almost always use `!important` because if I'm using a utility class I want to be sure it applies, and overrides any existing component styles.

-For example, I'd never add a class like `is-hidden` to an element if I didn't want it to be hidden.

-This practice is recommended by Jonathan Snook when discussing [state classes](https://smacss.com/book/type-state#tips).
-You can also see it used in the [display utilities](https://github.com/suitcss/utils-display/blob/0.4.2/lib/display.css) of Nicolas Gallagher's SUIT CSS library.

-If specificity didn't exist, simply putting these classes at the end of the CSS file would be all that's needed.
+### A real-life example

+Up until this point I've been mostly talking in generalities, so let me offer a real-life example where specificity gets in the way.

+Many people use what are commonly known as "state" or "utility" classes in their CSS.
+An example of this is the class `is-hidden`, which (obviously) is used to hide an element.

+With state classes can be generically applied to any element, they're usually defined as a single class selector, which makes their specificity pretty low.
+But conceptually they're an override-type class, i.e. you wouldn't add the class `is-hidden` to an element if you really wanted it to be visible.
+State classes should always win.

+If specificity didn't exist, you could ensure state classes trumped other classes by including them last in the source order.
+As it is today, you have to use `!important` to solve the problem, which, for what it's worth, is the technique practice when using [SMACSS state classes]((https://smacss.com/book/type-state#tips)) and [SUIT utility classes]((https://github.com/suitcss/utils-display/blob/0.4.2/lib/display.css))).

+It would be nice if our best practices didn't have to resort to the nuclear option for everyday styling needs.

-## Is removing specificity even possible?
+## Removing specificity from the cascade

 This is where things get pretty interesting.
-While it's not possible to tell the browser to ignore specificity, it *is* possible to prevent specificity from affecting the cascade for a particular CSS file.
+While it's not possible to simply instruct the browser to ignore specificity, it *is* possible to prevent specificity from affecting the cascade for a particular CSS file or set of CSS files.

 How?
+The answer is to make specificity and source order the same.

-To answer that question, imagine a stylesheet in which all rules are ordered from least specific to most specific.
+Imagine a stylesheet in which all rules were ordered from least specific to most specific.
 In such a stylesheet, since the specificity of the rules also corresponds to the source order, it, for all intents and purposes, doesn't matter.

-Of course, most people don't write their CSS this way, and expecting or asking them to would be unreasonable.
+Of course, most people don't write their CSS this way, and expecting or asking them to do so would be unreasonable.

-But what if a robot could modify your CSS, after you author it, and update the selectors for you, so they actually were in ascending-specificity order?
+But what if a transpiler could modify your CSS, after you author it, to ensure all your selectors were in ascending-specificity order?
+And more importantly, what if it could do this without affecting what elements those selectors matched?

+Thanks to some awesome quirks about how CSS selectors match, you can!

-Imagine the following CSS rules, currently in descending-specificity order (above each rule, I've listed the specificity using `[idCount].[classCount].[typeCount]` notation):
+Consider the following CSS rules, currently in descending-specificity order (above each rule, I've listed the specificity using `[idCount].[classCount].[typeCount]` notation):

 ```css
 /* 0.2.5 */